Wallcreeper: Distribution and habitat

 A bird of high mountains, the wallcreeper breeds at elevations ranging between 1000 and 3000 m in Europe, between 2800 and 4000 m in the Tien Shan, and 3600 and 5100 m in the Himalaya.
 It is largely resident across its range, but moves to lower elevations in winter, when it is found on buildings and in quarries.
 In France it regularly and repeatedly winters on cathedrals and viaducts in Brittany and Normandy.
 Birds have wintered as far afield as England and the Netherlands, where one spent two consecutive winters between 1989 and 1991 at the Vrije Universiteit in Amsterdam.
 The species is resident across much of the Himalayas, ranging across India, Nepal, Bhutan and parts of Tibet and also as a winter visitor in Bangladesh.
+It's endemic to Eurasian mountains.